Sometimes, you might have to face scars that pimples often leave behind. Acne scars develop from the intensive skin inflammation of cystic acne.

 Acne scars can last for several months or even for several years.
 Most are permanent.

-If over-the-counter (OTC) products have failed you, you might consider medical microneedling.
+If over-the-counter (OTC) products have failed you, you might consider medical microneedling done in a doctor’s office.
 This skin needling treatment goes beyond a surface treatment.
 It penetrates deeply into the skin, and activates a cascade of healing skin reactions that smooth out the skin.

 Microneedling is a minimally invasive skin rejuvenation and medical grade process that uses a mechanical device to makes thousands of needle punctures in your skin.
 This process can be painful, and bleed.
 Therefore it is best done by a physician who can use prescription numbing creams and aseptic clean skin protocols.